codedokode/pasta-link-checker/README.md

 ## Known problems / TODO

-- the cacert bundle needs update mechanism.
-Maybe we should install it via composer
 - the scripts considers all non-html pages to be invalid
 - script cannot check for parked domains
 - check fragments (page.html#something)